mm-manzano/mariomanzano.com/content/aboutme.md

 My approach is calm and practical.
 I focus on explaining trade-offs, identifying what actually matters, and helping you avoid rushing into the wrong move.

-Whether you’re preparing to sell, unsure if you should keep your home as a rental, or just need a clear plan, my goal is simple: no pressure, just clarity.
+Whether you’re preparing to sell, deciding whether to keep your home as a rental, or simply need a clear plan, my goal is simple: no pressure, just clarity.